-Inquiry General Education Curriculum Baccalaureate Requirements for Transfer Students
+Inquiry General Education Curriculum Baccalaureate Requirements for Transfer Students b.
+Theology requirement for incoming transfer students:

-- 1. Transfer students with more than 20 transferable semester credit hours: - a.
-WRIT 101, 102; SPCH 110 or equivalent, or proficiency; MATH 105, 108 or 110 or proficiency [a student must receive a "C" or better in each course to meet the requirement]. - Theology requirement for incoming transfer students: THEO 103(3) Theology of Freedom and either THEO 101(3) Theology of Love or THEO 102(3) Theology of Justice.
+1. Transfer students with more than 20 transferable semester credit hours:

+THEO 103(3) Theology of Freedom and either THEO 101(3) Theology of Love or THEO 102(3) Theology of Justice.

-- c.
-15 semester credit hours in at least four of the following Modes of Inquiry as designated: Theological/Religious (QRT), Philosophical (QPL), Historical (QHT), Literary and Rhetorical (QLR) and Artistic and Creative (QCA), of which one course must be designated Theological/Religious Mode of Inquiry (QRT). - d.
-9 semester credit hours in at least two of the following Modes of Inquiry as designated: Life-Scientific (QLS), Physical-Scientific (QPS), and Computational, Mathematical and Analytical (QCM). - e.
-3 semester credit hours in the Social-Scientific I Mode of Inquiry (QIO). - f.
-3 hours in the Social-Scientific II Mode of Inquiry (QPE). - g.
+c.
+15 semester credit hours in at least four of the following Modes of Inquiry as designated: Theological/Religious (QRT), Philosophical (QPL), Historical (QHT), Literary and Rhetorical (QLR) and Artistic and Creative (QCA), of which one course must be designated Theological/Religious Mode of Inquiry (QRT).

+d.
+9 semester credit hours in at least two of the following Modes of Inquiry as designated: Life- Scientific (QLS), Physical-Scientific (QPS), and Computational, Mathematical and Analytical (QCM).

+e.
+3 semester credit hours in the Social-Scientific I Mode of Inquiry (QIO). f.
+3 hours in the Social-Scientific II Mode of Inquiry (QPE).

+- g.
 One G-designated course or experience and one S-designated course or experience. - h.
 Writing Intensive (WI) Courses: